igorsilvadev/igorsilvadev/README.md

 ### Hi there 👋

-I'm a Computer Science student at Catholic University of Brasilia, iOS developer at [Developer Academy/UCB](https://developeracademyucb.com.br/), and iOS developer at [Dimensa](https://dimensa.com/).
+I'm a Computer Science student at Catholic University of Brasilia, iOS developer at [Developer Academy/UCB](https://developeracademyucb.com.br/), and iOS developer at [Checklist Fácil by Softplan ](https://www.checklistfacil.com/).

 I work with the UIKit, SwiftUI, SpriteKit, CoreData and RxSwift frameworks.
 I often use SnapKit and Alamofire for most of my projects.